International RSD Foundation

 This section of our website we will post information regarding any new RSD/CRPS projects that are being done in the RSD/CRPS community.

 Dear Fellow CRPS’ers,

-Hello, I would like to inform you that Dr. Alaa Abd-Elsayed and I are writing a third book regarding CRPS.
+Hello, I would like to inform you that Dr. Alaa Abd-Elsayed and I are writing our fourth book regarding CRPS.
 This book will focus on the topic of CRPS and Amputation.

 We would like to hear from anyone who had an amputation while suffering from CRPS and would be interested in having their personal CRPS story published in our new book.